kopchik/truthon/README.md

 required amount of memory.

-Types:
-  Start with capital letter

 Why static:
   Just today I found typing bugs in pypeg and modgrammar.
 I see typing problems almost every day in many programs and libraries!

-Comparing to C:
-  better support for variable number of arguments (you know the number of passed arguments, you can access them via normal array)

 Terminology